 I am an Assistant Professor of Political Science at Columbia University, specializing in political psychology with a focus on attitude and belief change.
 My research examines how the quality of political information influences political engagement and representation, paying particular attention to the impact of misinformation within immigrant communities.

-My most recent work examines the potential for generative artificial intelligence to improve our understanding of public opinion, leveraging the construction of tailored surveys that adaptively respond to voters.
-My work has been published in journals such as the American Political Science Review, American Journal of Political Science, Journal of Politics, British Journal of Political Science, and Political Analysis.
+My most recent work examines the potential for generative artificial intelligence to improve our understanding of public opinion, leveraging personalized surveys that adaptively respond to voters.
+I have been developing LLM-powered methodology since 2021, beginning with GPT-2 for placebo generation and expanding into adaptive surveys, tailored experiments, and retrieval-augmented tools.
+My work has been published in the American Political Science Review, American Journal of Political Science, Journal of Politics, British Journal of Political Science, PNAS, and Political Analysis.

 A critical assessment of attitude polarization using tailored experiments.